Statistical Methods Seminar Description

 Overview: An introduction to “person-centered” data analysis.
 Topics include latent class analysis, latent class cluster analysis, modeling predictors and outcomes of latent class membership, and select extensions.
 Hands-on practice with Mplus is provided.

-This five-day camp is an intensive short course in the fundamentals of latent class analysis and finite mixture modeling.
+This five-day camp is an intensive short seminar in the fundamentals of latent class analysis and finite mixture modeling.

 Finite mixture models are a type of latent variable model that express the overall distribution of one or more variables as a mixture of a finite number of component distributions.
 In direct applications, one assumes that the overall population heterogeneity with respect to a set of manifest variables is due to the existence of two or more distinct homogeneous subgroups, or latent classes, of individuals.
 These approaches are often termed “person-centered” analyses in contrast to the “variable-centered” analyses of conventional factor and SEM models.